 This course focuses on the skills readers require to understand and learn from content area texts.
 Various strategies for helping students gain fluency and comprehension are studied and analyzed.
-Candidates will design instruction in the content areas for learners with a variety of ability levels, special needs, cultural and language backgrounds, and interests.
+Candidates will use the edTPA lesson plan template to design instruction in the content areas for learners with a variety of ability levels, special needs, cultural and language backgrounds, and interests.
 Field observation and instructional unit design are required.
 Prerequisite: Admission to Teacher Education Program or Valid North Carolina Teaching License.